DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

     * The fully qualified path to the Attribute allowing it to be uniquely identified within the Design.
     * Basic meta-data about the Attribute including it's type, a brief description of its purpose and whether it is a writeable Attribute.
-    * Details of the `Attribute state <understanding_attribute_state_>` associated with the Attribute, including severity and any corresponding message.
+    * Details of the `Attribute state <understanding_attribute_state_>` associated with the Attribute, including severity of any issues and any corresponding message.
     * Timestamp details showing when the Attribute was last updated.

 Attribute meta-data and alarm state information is derived from pre-configured content provided within the underlying Block specification.